 Most people are familiar with the public stock market.
 The players are buyers and sellers who are individuals, mutual funds, and financial institutions.
-Most trades of public company stock are so-called minority ownership transfers involving a small portion of a company’s stock pool.
+Most trades of public company stock are so-called minority ownership transfers.
+In other words, they involve a small portion of a company’s stock pool.

-The public stock market is highly liquid, investments are held for a relatively short time, and investor risk tolerance tends to be robust as the markets are very efficient and unloading unwanted investment is quick and low cost.
-You can easily finance investments through banks and brokers at lower short term interest rates.
+The public stock market is highly liquid, investments are held for a relatively short time.
+Moreover, investor risk tolerance tends to be robust as the markets are very efficient and unloading unwanted investment is quick and low cost.
+Importantly, you can easily finance investments through banks and brokers at lower short term interest rates.
 Investors tend to be passive and look to diversify their risk by building a broad based investment portfolio.

-Risks of making a bad judgment call are higher, so short term risk tolerance is lower than in the public stock market.
+You face higher risks of making a bad judgment call.
+So short term risk tolerance is lower than in the public stock market.
 Business sales are financed by the market participants themselves through cash and stock deals as well as investment banks using long-term financing.
 Given the higher risks and complex deal structures, private company investors tend to take an active role in the companies they buy.